Enter the Dragon: Plot

-Lee, a martial artist and instructor from Shaolin temple, Hong Kong, is approached by British intelligence agent Braithwaite, who asks for his help in an undercover mission to investigate suspected crime lord Han, who was one of the students in Shaolin temple.
-Lee is persuaded to attend a high-profile martial arts tournament on Han's private island to gather evidence that will prove Han's involvement in drug trafficking and prostitution.
+Lee, a martial artist and instructor from the Shaolin temple, is approached by British intelligence agent Braithwaite, who asks for his help in an undercover mission to investigate Han, a suspected crime lord, who was one of the students in the Shaolin temple.

-Since Han's island is only partly in their jurisdiction, they are unable to conduct any formal investigations.
-Han does not allow firearms on the island to prevent assassination attempts and raids from international authorities.
-He runs a martial arts school as cover for his illegal operations and holds the tournament to recruit martial artists to expand his illegal business.
-Lee agrees to help Braithwaite, believing his efforts will also redeem the honor of the Shaolin temple that was tarnished by Han.
-Shortly before his departure, Lee also learns that Han's bodyguard O'Hara is responsible for the death of his sister Su Lin.
+Since Han's island is only partly in British jurisdiction, they are unable to conduct any formal investigations into Han's involvement in drug trafficking and prostitution.
+Han's only connection to the outside world is his martial arts school, where he holds a tournament that invites fighters from across the world to compete.
+Lee agrees to help Braithwaite, believing his efforts will redeem the honor of the Shaolin temple that was tarnished by Han.
+His mission is to gather evidence that will prove Han's involvement in illegal activities, which will prompt the authorities to raid the island.
+While Lee will be mostly be on his own and unarmed during this mission, Braithwaite informs him that they have planted a covert agent on the island, Mei-Ling, whom they have lost contact with.
+Shortly before his departure, Lee also learns that Han's bodyguard O'Hara is responsible for the death of his sister Su-Lin.

-Lee arrives on Han's island and receives a warm reception.
-Joining him are other competitors, including Roper, an American playboy and gambler, who is indebted and on the run from the mob, and Williams, an African-American activist, who is on the run after defending himself against two racist police officers in Los Angeles.
-Roper and Williams are former Karate brothers and fellow Vietnam veterans, who also have a betting scam going: one will underperform until the other can get a bet on the outcome at good odds.
-Roper and Williams win their first fights easily.
+Joining Lee are other competitors, including Roper, an American playboy and gambler who is indebted and on the run from the mob; Williams, an African-American activist who is on the run after defending himself against racist police officers in Los Angeles; and Parsons, an arrogant and overconfident New Zealander.
+They are all taken from Hong Kong harbour to Han's island on a motorised junk; on the way, Lee humiliates Parsons in return for abusing one of the crew.

-The rules of Han's tournament are simple: competitors compete in one-on-one matches against each other, the opponent, who gets knocked to the ground loses each round.
-Any weapons are strictly prohibited in the fighting arena.
-At the end of the first day, the competitors are all offered girls of their choice by Han's assistant Tania.
-Williams chooses several women, while Roper cunningly chooses Tania as a mutual attraction grows between them.
-Lee chooses a girl, which he saw in Han's entourage, who is Mei Ling, a covert agent whom Braithwaite had placed on the island to gather intelligence.
-However, Mei Ling has been unable to escape Han's strict observation never to leave their rooms.
+On the evening of their arrival, all of the tournament competitors attend a banquet, where Han himself appears and greets them.
+Lee spots Mei-Ling among Han's entourage.
+After the banquet, Han's assistant Tania goes to each of the competitor's rooms to offer them girls for the night.
+Williams chooses several women, while Roper chooses Tania as a mutual attraction grows between them.
+Lee chooses Mei Ling, who is able to brief him on the island and what's been happening.
+Mei-Ling has been unable to escape Han's observation in the palace, but lets Lee know that the girls are slowly disappearing over time.

+On the first day of the tournament, Parsons is selected to fight Williams.
+Williams defeats him easily, and Parsons is never seen again.
+Roper is selected to fight Liu, one of the other visitors, and also defeats him.